Cray-HPE/docs-csm/troubleshooting/cms_barebones_image_boot.md

 <a name="csm-boot-compute-node"></a>
 ## 2. Controlling Which Node Is Used

-By default the script will gather all enabled compute nodes that are present in HSM and choose one at random to perform the boot test.
+By default, the script will gather all enabled compute nodes that are present in HSM and choose one at random to perform the boot test.
 This may be overridden with a command line option to choose which compute node is rebooted using the `--xname` option.
 The input compute node must be enabled and present in HSM to be used.
-If the input compute node is not available a warning will be issued and the test will continue with a valid compute node instead of the user selected node.
+If the input compute node is not available, a warning will be issued and the test will continue with a valid compute node instead of the user selected node.

 ```bash